pgmystery/docker-extension-vnc/examples/selenium/README.md

 ### 2. Start the Session

-- Click "Connect"
+Click **"Connect"**.
-- The VNC Desktop will automatically connect to the VNC Server of `selenium/standalone-chrome`
+The VNC Desktop will automatically connect to the VNC Server of `selenium/standalone-chrome`.
-- You will see **Chrome preinstalled** and a **terminal**

 ### 3. Install Requirements